The Best Way to Cook Canned Black-Eyed Peas on Stove

 Advertisement

-Purchasing canned black-eyed peas helps reduce cooking time over the dried version of the legume, but usually have much more added sodium than the frozen version.
+Canned black-eyed peas cook more quickly than the dried version of the legume, but usually have much more added sodium.
 Because canned black-eyed peas are precooked, options for eating include using them straight from the can in casseroles or salads, or heating them up to eat as a side dish.

 Video of the Day